thibodux/modal_msg/README.md

 #### v1.0.1

+- Fixed oversight that tokens in 6.5 and 6.6 may not be detected in the change event handlers if the dashboard tokens are changed quickly after loading
-Small change to CSS path loading and removed part of requirejs error handling.
+- Small change to CSS path loading
+- Removed part of requirejs error handling.

 #### v1.0.0